open-cluster-management-io/open-cluster-management-io.github.io/content/zh/getting-started/integration/app-lifecycle.md

 ## What is next

 After a successful deployment, test the subscription operator with a `helm` subscription.
-Run the following command:
+Run the following command where the examples/helmrepo-hub-channel locates at [here](https://github.com/open-cluster-management-io/multicloud-operators-subscription/tree/main/examples/helmrepo-hub-channel):

 ```Shell
 kubectl apply -f examples/helmrepo-hub-channel --context ${CTX_HUB_CLUSTER}